bytecod3/OCPP-simulation/README.md

 This implementation builds only the first 3 of these.

 ---
 To connect to the CSMS via websockets, we need to have a websocket client and server.
-The client was build in C using ```libwebsockets```.
+The intended client was in C using ```libwebsockets```.

+I implement the client in python using websockets and asyncio.

 Once a websocket connection is SUCCESS, the client(charge point) can send messages to the server.
 These PDUs(protocol data units) are formatted as JSON objects to conform with the **OCPP-JSON-1.6 Specification**.